catapillie/mer-proto/README.md

 var data_points = alloc<(f64, f64)>(100)
 ```

 The resulting type for a pointer expression is called the "pointer type", and is written `[&]α`.
-Note how the ampersand replaces the size in arrays of known-size.
+Note how the ampersand replaces the size in arrays of known size.
 This shows how this value is a pointer to an array, of *some* size.

 You cannot dereference a pointer-typed value.
 Instead, you have to index the underlying array with some index (not necessarily known at compile-time).
 ```